Impact of the COVID-19 pandemic on sports: Ireland

 The arrival of the COVID-19 pandemic in the Republic of Ireland had a significant impact on the conduct of sports, affecting both competitive sports leagues and tournaments and recreational sports.
 The Gaelic games of football, hurling, camogie, and ladies' football saw all competitions suspended from 12 March 2020.
 The National Hurling League, National Football League, National Camogie League and Ladies' National Football League were suspended, with competitions not intended to resume until 29 March at the earliest.
-This proved to be an optimistic assumption.

 Philippines

 In the Philippines, NCAA Season 95 and UAAP Season 82 were both indefinitely suspended.
 NCAA Season 95 was terminated on 19 March after the then community quarantine in Luzon was upgraded to an "enhanced community quarantine", in effect a lockdown.
 UAAP Season 82 was canceled on 7 April, after the enhanced community quarantine was extended to 30 April.

-On 1 May, the Cebu Schools Athletic Foundation, Inc. (CESAFI) have decided to cancel their 2020 season.
+On 1 May, the Cebu Schools Athletic Foundation, Inc. (CESAFI) decided to cancel their 2020 season.